coveo/devops-coding-challenge/README.md

 - Your tool must work on Linux, OSX and Windows.
 - It must be easy to install and use.
-- Ideally, your tool won't requires installation of any other tools / libraries / framework to work.
+- Ideally, your tool won't require installation of any other tools / libraries / framework to work.
-- Time is money, we cannot afford running a tool that takes hours to complete, your solution shall return results within seconds (or minutes if you are willing to test our patience :-).
+- Time is money, we cannot afford running a tool that takes hours to complete, your solution should return results within seconds (or minutes if you are willing to test our patience :-).

 ## Time allowed